 Institut für Röntgenphysik

 The Institut für Röntgenphysik (IRP; English: Institute for X-ray Physics) is dedicated to biophysical research and the development and application of modern x-ray scattering and imaging methods to complex fluids and biomolecular matter.
 The main research tools are x-ray diffraction, coherent x-ray imaging, x-ray waveguide optics and holography, x-ray microscopy, various light microscopy methods (fluorescence, confocal, phase contrast, differential interference contrast), microfluidics and microstructuring.
-Experiments are carried out both in-house and at national and international synchroton radiation sources and neutron reactors.
+Experiments are carried out both in-house and at national and international synchroton radiation sources and free electron lasers.

 Research Topics and Groups

-The research of Prof. Dr. Tim Salditt's group is directed at structure analysis of soft and biological matter, from macromolecular assemblies to cells and tissues, see research pages of the Salditt group. read more
+lunge_3d_salditt The research of Prof. Dr. Tim Salditt's group is directed at the development of coherent X-ray imaging methods and multiscale structure analysis of biological matter, from biomolecular model systems to cells, tissues, and organs. read more

 Köster Group "Cellular Biophysics"